 Having a security checklist is vital for ease in transitioning from one phase to another without any glitched or doubts regarding what has to be done next.
 It can also be used periodically to check on one’s SaaS security systems to ensure everything is functioning properly.

-The checklist maintained should focus on SaaS security management, employee training, strong password policies, classification of data based on the security level, and enforcing stringent security regulations and encryption.
+The checklist maintained should focus on SaaS security posture management solutions, employee training, strong password policies, classification of data based on the security level, and enforcing stringent security regulations and encryption.

 Choosing The Right SaaS Security Testing Provider